NORTHAMPTON'S MUSIC HALL OF FAME

 ARNIE SOMOGYI (Double Bass)

 Played with Clare Martin, Jason Robello, Tommy Smith, Stan Tracy, Clark Tracy, Bobby Hutcherson, Art Farmer, Lois Stewart, James Moody, Charlie Watts.
-NH born, has achieved great success on the international Jazz scene.
+NN born, he achieved great success on the international Jazz scene.

 ROGER SWALLOW (Drums)

 Played with Matthews Southern Comfort, Principal Edwards, Albion Country Band, Al Stewart, Martin Carthy, Norma Waterson.
-NH born.
-Started with NH bands The Black Arrows and The Quick and the Dead.
-Stayed behind in the USA at the end of a lengthy Al Stewart tour and has remained there ever since.
-Is currently involved in real estate and music promotion.
+NN born.
+Started with NN bands The Black Arrows and The Quick and the Dead.
+Stayed behind in the USA at the end of a lengthy Al Stewart tour and remained there ever since.
+He then became involved in real estate and music promotion.

 TOUR TECH (P.A.
 Equipment)

 Northampton’s premiere pro sound company.
 Founded in 1984 by Dick Rabel, Viv Rabel & Rob Coles.
 Supplied sound systems and engineers for artists such as Prefab Sprout, The Mission, Billy Connolly, The Levellers, Craig David, Coldplay, The Lighthouse Family, Everything But The Girl, Brand New Heavies, James and many more.
-They have installed system locally for The Roadmender, The Black Bottom Club and The Picturedrome.
-As well as providing sound for the BAFTA Awards.
+They installed systems locally for The Roadmender, The Black Bottom Club and The Picturedrome as well as providing sound for the BAFTA Awards.

 ADRIAN UTTLEY (Guitar)

 Played with Portishead, Tom Jones, John Martyn.
-Spent his formative years playing NH bands Escalator and The Army.
+Spent his formative years playing in NN bands Escalator and The Army.
 Had major success with the band Portishead.
-Their CD ‘Dummy’ was a best seller and won them many awards.
+Their CD "Dummy" was a best seller and won them many awards.
 Produced and arranged ‘Motherless Child’ for the Tom Jones ‘Reload’ CD which topped the album charts for many weeks.

 ALAN WAKEMAN (Saxophones)

-Played with Mike Westbrook, Graham Collier, Soft Machine, avid Essex, Status Quo, Johnny Dankworth, Georgie Fame, Rick Wakeman, Eartha Kitt, Rolf Harris, Shirley Bassey.
+Played with Mike Westbrook, Graham Collier, Soft Machine, David Essex, Status Quo, Johnny Dankworth, Georgie Fame, Rick Wakeman, Eartha Kitt, Rolf Harris, Shirley Bassey.
 Originally from London.
 Studied at the London College of Music.
 Was David Essex’s musical director for over fifteen years.
-Alan settled in Northants many years back.
+Alan settled in NN for many years.

 PETE WATKINS (Bass Guitar)

 Played with Matthews Southern Comfort, Jo Ann Kelly, Billy Bragg.
-Along with Roger Swallow and Mark Griffiths, formed the nucleus of the first Matthews Southern Comfort line-up.
-Formative NH bands; The Zeets, Tom Hall, Uncle Eric’s Backstairs Creepers.
+Along with Roger Swallow and Mark Griffiths, he formed the nucleus of the first Matthews Southern Comfort line-up.
+Formative NN bands; The Zeets, Tom Hall, Uncle Eric’s Backstairs Creepers.

 MARTIN WINNING (Tenor Sax)